ghost-goblin/CySA/part4.md

 + iPhone backups to local systems can be _full_ or _differential_
 ## Cloud
 ## Virtualization
+   + VMWare
+   + Hyper-V (ESXI)
++ .Log files - log of activity for a virtual machine
++ `.VMDK` - virtual hard drive for the virtual guest operation system, which may be either a dynamic or fixed virtual disk
+   + With dynamic disks, the disk will start small and grow to a predetermined limit
+   + A fixed disk does not change size
++ `.VMEM` - A backup of the virtual machine’s paging file which only exists of the VM is running or has crashed
++ `.VMSN` – VMware snapshot files, named by the name of the snapshot
+   + A VMSN file stores the state of the virtual machine when the snapshot as created
++ `.VMSD` - contains the metadata about the snapshot
++ `.NVRAM` - stores the BIOS information for the virtual machine
++ `.VMX` - configuration file for a virtual machine, such as the operating system, disk information, etc
+   + A simple text file that can be easily edited
++ `.VMSS`-This is the ‘suspended state’ file, storing the state of a suspended virtual machine
++ `.VMTM`-This is configuration file containing team data

+.VMXF-If a virtual machine is removed from a team, this configuration file remains
 ## Legal hold
 + A legal hold (also known as a litigation hold) is a notification sent from an organization's legal team to employees instructing them not to delete electronically stored information (ESI) or discard paper documents that may be relevant to a new or imminent legal case
 ## Procedures